 During preterm labor, antibiotics may be used to treat or prevent an infection.

-commonly used during pregnancy include erythromycin, clindamycin, ampicillin,
+antibiotics.
+The type used depends on which bacteria are causing the infection.
+The antibiotics most commonly used during pregnancy include erythromycin, clindamycin, ampicillin,

 gentamicin, and metronidazole.